Making Meaning from Data in Citrix Analytics

 Step 3: Reporting

-Designed saved searches and scheduled reports so teams didn’t need to reconstruct complex queries.
+Designed reusable searches and scheduled reports so users could skip rebuilding complex queries.

-Designed options to add and organize columns so admins could tailor reports to their workflow.
+Designed column controls so admins could customize reports to fit their exact workflow.

 Outcome & Impact